 Superbowl Sunday is just around the corner, and I can tell you one thing that will be couch side at our house: Buffalo chicken wings.
 At this point, I have enough tasty Whole30 snacks up my sleeve that no one will be the wiser if I keep our entire menu clean.
 The only problem with these bad boys is portion control.
-(And no, I didn’t cheat and have any of the frothy beer in the photo!)
+And no, I didn’t cheat and have any of the frothy beer in the photo!

 Buffalo Chicken Wings

-1/4 cup ghee
+- 1/4 cup ghee or avocado oil

-1/2 cup Frank's Red Hot
+- 3/4 cup Frank's Red Hot

-1/4-1/2 tsp cayenne pepper (optional for a super spicy version)
+- 1/4-1/2 tsp cayenne pepper optional for a super spicy version

-3 pounds chicken wings
+- 3 pounds chicken wings

 - Preheat oven to 450 degrees.
 If you have convection, use it to keep the heat moving around in the oven.